Coordination Infrastructure

 • Maintain a history of all Treks that have been organized within the group

 Treks are the actual physical outdoor activities that happen in the real world.
-A Trek represents a specific adventure, outing, or expedition that group members can choose to participate in.
+A Trek represents an active Trek Activity that group members coordinate in real-time.

 Key Characteristics of Treks: